-Figure 2 Diagram of wastewater systems in Wales (UK) (top) and São Paulo State (Brazil) (bottom), highlighting wastewater sources (e.g., (a) hospitals, (b) industry, (c) off-grid domestic, (d) high density domestic with surface runoff, (h) informal high density domestic with wastewater misconnections) and outputs (e.g., (c) individual local solutions, (e) untreated release, (f,g) WWTP treated release, (i) transport to specialty treatment and (j) on-site WWTP).
+Figure 2 Diagram of wastewater systems in Wales (UK) (top) and São Paulo state (Brazil) (bottom), highlighting wastewater sources (e.g., (a) hospitals, (b) industry, (c) off-grid domestic, (d) high density domestic with surface runoff, (h) informal high density domestic with wastewater misconnections) and outputs (e.g., (c) individual local solutions, (e) untreated release, (f,g) WWTP treated release, (i) transport to specialty treatment and (j) on-site WWTP).

 2.2 Social, governance and economic contexts for wastewater surveillance

-Geographic size, demographics and history have shaped different contexts for wastewater surveillance in São Paulo and Wales.
+Geographic size, demographics and history have shaped different contexts for wastewater surveillance in São Paulo state and Wales.
 Consequently, the governance around wastewater and public health is very different between them.
-In São Paulo, multiple branches of government are involved in policy related to wastewater which is not the case in Wales.
-São Paulo also has a multitude of governmental regulators, each of which will have different priorities, including sanitation services, monitoring of waterborne infectious diseases or wastewater discharges into the environment.
+In São Paulo state, multiple branches of government are involved in policy related to wastewater which is not the case in Wales.
+São Paulo state also has a multitude of governmental regulators, each of which will have different priorities, including sanitation services, monitoring of waterborne infectious diseases or wastewater discharges into the environment.
 Wales only has two government sponsored bodies to regulate wastewaters, one mainly focused on the environmental impact of wastewater discharge and the other on consumer prices.
-Economically, wastewater service providers are also diverse in São Paulo with 60% of municipalities serviced by a government owned company, and the other 40% of municipalities serviced by local public and private services.
+Economically, wastewater service providers are also diverse in São Paulo state with 60% of municipalities serviced by a government owned company, and the other 40% of municipalities serviced by local public and private services.
 In contrast, in Wales, most of the population is served by one not-for-profit company (Dŵr Cymru Welsh Water), with a smaller second private company (Hafren Dyfrdwy) providing service to a population approximately 7% of the population served by Dŵr Cymru Welsh Water (Hafren Dyfrdwy, 2019).

 3. Comparison of SARS-CoV-2 wastewater surveillance programmes

 Building on the body of knowledge on WBE accrued from countries and regions where surveillance programmes have been in place for a long time, such as São Paulo, SARS-CoV-2 wastewater surveillance programmes have required a step-change to meet the needs for near real-time and country-wide assessments.
-The development of a wastewater surveillance programme, be that São Paulo or Wales, can be split into three broad categories, design, laboratory methods and data analysis (Fig. 3a-c).
-These fundamental components will be used to structure the comparison here, acknowledging the fact that they are all interconnected influenced by the structural constraints of the system (e.g. resources, logistical constraints, desired outcomes and type of wastewater system) (Fig. 3e).
-Each component also requires multidisciplinary expertise, for example, molecular biologists are required to develop the methodology for detecting and quantifying pathogens of interest in wastewater; their knowledge will influence the design of the programme, such as where samples can be taken and how long they can be stored and best transported.
+The development of a wastewater surveillance programme, be that São Paulo state or Wales, can be split into three broad categories, design, laboratory methods and data analysis (Fig. 3a-c).
+These fundamental components will be used to structure the comparison here, acknowledging the fact that they are all interconnected and influenced by structural constraints of the system (e.g. funding, resources, logistical constraints, desired outcomes and type of wastewater system) (Fig. 3e).
+Structural constraints cannot be easily changed, and will not be the focus here.

+Each component of the wastewater surveillance programme requires multidisciplinary expertise (Fig. 3a,b,c), for example, molecular biologists are required to develop the methodology for detecting and quantifying pathogens of interest in wastewater; their knowledge will influence the design of the programme, such as where samples can be taken and how long they can be stored and best transported.
 Another example is statisticians and bioinformaticians, who can extract and interpret relevant trends through data analysis, but those insights should also feedback into the design (Fig. 3d) of a programme, as they can influence how variance is better accounted for.
-In this section, we compare the outcome of these multidisciplinary interactions in the programmes in São Paulo and Wales.
+In this section, we compare the outcome of these multidisciplinary interactions in the programmes in São Paulo state and Wales.